Dental Tourism

 Another example is an Australian traveling to Thailand for oral procedures.

-If Affinity Dental Care & Implant Centre does agree to provide remedial treatment, the presenting condition should be carefully assessed and scrupulously recorded, making use of photographs and radiographs where applicable before a written estimate given for work judged to be beneficial.
+If Affinity Dental Care & Implant Centre agrees to provide remedial treatment, we carefully assess the condition and record all findings.
+We use photographs and X-rays where appropriate and provide a written estimate for work that is expected to be beneficial.

-At this stage, it is up to the patient to decide whether to proceed on this basis or return to the dentist who provided original treatment.
+At this stage, patients decide whether to proceed with the proposed treatment or return to the original dentist who performed the work.